CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ---

 [Workshop Presentation Slides](01_Background/BlueCarbon_EelgrassPPT_FinalV1.pptx)

-[WWF-Canada Coastal Blue Carbon Guide](https://wwf.ca/wp-content/uploads/2026/04/Coastal-Blue-Carbon-Field-Guide-FINAL.pdf) [Howard et al. (2014) Blue Carbon Manual](https://www.thebluecarboninitiative.org/manual)
+[WWF-Canada Coastal Blue Carbon Guide](https://wwf.ca/wp-content/uploads/2026/04/Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)

+[Howard et al. (2014) Blue Carbon Manual](https://www.thebluecarboninitiative.org/manual)

 ## What is blue carbon?

-**Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems — principally **seagrass/eelgrass meadows and tidal salt marshes**.
+**Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems.
+In Canada, this is principally **seagrass/eelgrass meadows and tidal salt marshes**.
 These habitats are among the most efficient carbon sinks on Earth: per unit area they can bury organic carbon far faster than terrestrial forests, and — because it is locked into waterlogged, low-oxygen sediment — that carbon can remain stored for